Parts of a Fireplace: Gas Fireplace Parts You Should Know

 A gas line conduit bridges the gap between the inner and outer wrapper for prefabricated fireplaces.
 It protects and guides the gas line to purpose-built knockouts made into brick liners or panels.

 Since gas fireplaces emit lower temperatures, the inner wrapper consists of the back and sidewalls of the firebox.
 These interior walls are often painted matte black.
 But, you can add ceramic or porcelain liners to cover the walls for a more upscale appearance.

 Gas Fireplace Venting

-If you were to look up inside the firebox, you will see your venting system.
+If you were to look up inside the firebox, you would see your venting system.
 Venting systems are not a one-size-fits-all solution.
-The heating appliance you have will determine the type of venting system you need.
-Since we are talking about gas fireplaces, let's go over a couple of the different systems you'll encounter online.
+Your heating appliance will determine the type of venting system you need.
+Since we are talking about gas fireplaces, we'll review several systems you'll encounter online.

 Direct Vent Fireplaces

 Direct vent fireplaces use some unique technology not associated with other gas fireplaces.
 For starters, they don't use any combustion air from the home to operate.
 Instead, they use a coaxial venting system with an inner and outer collar.
-This venting system resembles a double-walled chimney system used for a wood burning fireplace, which also has two pipes.
+This venting system resembles a double-walled chimney system used for a wood-burning fireplace with two pipes.

 - Vented gas fireplace

-In a direct vent fireplace, there's a small inner pipe that carries exhaust gases to the outdoors, while a larger outer pipe draws in combustion air for the unit to operate.
-Direct-vent units are much more efficient than B-vent fireplaces, as they come with a glass front to prevent room air interference.
-Most models even come with a protective barrier screen to install against the glass front, which protects against unwanted burns.
+A direct vent fireplace has a small inner pipe that carries exhaust gases to the outdoors, while a larger outer pipe draws in combustion air for the unit to operate.
+Direct-vent units are much more efficient than B-vent fireplaces, as they have a glass front to prevent room air interference.
+Most models even have a protective barrier screen to install against the glass front, protecting against unwanted burns.